How can I translate performance review results into compensation and pay increases? Can we automate this?

 Let's assume you have a junior on your team who makes 50k, and someone with 5 years of experience who makes 80k.
 The junior team member performs a lot better than expected, everyone is very impressed, and after two years the junior is just as good as the senior staff member.
 It would still take the junior 5 years to reach 80k!
 And by that time the industry standard has changed, not to mention that this (or any other) senior staff member will have gotten pay raises as well.
 A junior will always need to get significantly higher (or more frequent) pay raises than the senior staff member (likely 20% or even 30%) if you want them to stay at your company and not go somewhere else after two years.

-We believe a rule of thumb makes sense, but it has to be at the discretion of the department manager and the team leads to view their team as a whole and find a balance that gives everyone a pay rise they deserve.
+We believe a rule of thumb makes sense, but it has to be at the discretion of the department manager and the team leads to view their team as a whole and find a balance that gives everyone a pay raise they deserve.
 Performance review data is an important factor in this, but certainly not the only one.